YagYk/Football-possession_Tracking_using_YOLO/README.md

 ## Features

-- Player detection and tracking using YOLOv8
+- Player detection and tracking using YOLO v8
 - Ball tracking and possession analysis
 - Team color assignment and player classification
 - Speed and distance estimation for players